This is a comment

 )

-# Read functions (for @get) — include (returnType) after inputs
+# Read functions (for @get): append (returnTypes) directly after the inputs

 The std module is loaded by default.
 Load additional modules with: